weewx/weewx/docs_src/custom/custom_reports.md

 ```

 This will cause the default label Outside Temperature to be replaced with the new label "Barn Temperature" everywhere in your report.
 The label for type `inTemp` will be untouched.

-## Scheduling report generation

-See the separate document [_Scheduling report generation_](../report_scheduling.md) for how to control when reports are run.